huggingface/datasets/datasets/allocine/README.md

 ### Dataset Summary

-The Allociné dataset was developed for large-scale sentiment analysis in French.
-The texts are movie reviews written by members of the [Allociné.fr](https://www.allocine.fr/) community for various films.
-The reviews were written between 2006 and 2020.
-Further information on the kinds of films included in the dataset has not been documented.
+The Allociné dataset is a French-language dataset for sentiment analysis.
+The texts are movie reviews written between 2006 and 2020 by members of the [Allociné.fr](https://www.allocine.fr/) community for various films.
+It contains 100k positive and 100k negative reviews divied into train (160k), validation (20k), and test (20k).

 ### Supported Tasks and Leaderboards

-[tf-allociné](https://huggingface.co/tblard/tf-allocine) achieves 97.44% accuracy on the test set.
+- `text-classification`, `sentiment-classification`: The dataset can be used to train a model for sentiment classification.
+The model performance is evaluated based on the accuracy of the predicted labels as compared to the given labels in the dataset.
+A BERT-based model, [tf-allociné](https://huggingface.co/tblard/tf-allocine), achieves 97.44% accuracy on the test set.

 ### Languages

+The text is in French, as spoken by users of the [Allociné.fr](https://www.allocine.fr/) website.
 The BCP-47 code for French is fr.

 ## Dataset Structure